 On his death, the kingdom was again plunged into difficult times.
 Finally, Senarat (1603-1634), a brother of the deceased king occupied the throne.
-Yet, he had to face severe opposition from the contenders and, as a result , the king had to live in such distant places as Mahiyangana.
-He was able take the Tooth Relic to a safe location at Madamahanuvara in the hills enveloped with thick forest cover.
-Even under these difficult conditions, king Senarat was able to give due honor to the sacred Tooth Relic by placing it in a suitable shrine.
+Yet, he had to face severe opposition from the contenders and, as a result, the king had to live in such distant places as Mahiyangana.
+He was able to take the Tooth Relic to a safe location at Madamahanuvara in the hills enveloped with thick forest cover.
+Even under these difficult conditions, King Senarat was able to give due honor to the sacred Tooth Relic by placing it in a suitable shrine.

-Next in line of the ruling house was king Viraparakrama Narendrasimha (1707-1739).
-He was the last Sinhalese king of a long line of rulers and is credited with the protection of the sacred Tooth Relic and ritual honours accorded to the Relic.
-As the Mahavamsa records,he rebuilt the Tooth Relic shrine making it two-storied.
+Next in line of the ruling house was King Viraparakrama Narendrasimha (1707-1739).
+He was the last Sinhalese king of a long line of rulers and is credited with the protection of the sacred Tooth Relic and the ritual honors accorded to the Relic.
+As the Mahavamsa records, he rebuilt the Tooth Relic shrine making it two-storied.
 The chronicle provides a graphic description of the decoration of the shrine with murals of jatakas, etc. At the recent bomb blast of the Tamil Tigers, amidst destruction and devastation of the Dalada Maligava premises, the structure of this shrine known as Vadahitina Maligava was miraculously saved.
-The falling off of the top plaster of some parts of the walls of the inner shrine has revealed some of the original murals that would belong to the re-builder of the shrine, Narendrasimha.
+The falling off of the top plaster of some parts of the walls of the inner shrine has revealed some of the original murals that would belong to the rebuilder of the shrine, Narendrasimha.

 It was at this time the two European powers, the Dutch and the British, were enhancing their struggle for supremacy over the island.
 At this moment, the last king of the Sri Lankan ruling house, Sri Vikrama Rajasimha, (1797-1815) also a South Indian Nayakkar, occupied the throne.
 His short period ended with the occupation of the island by the British in 1815.
 Nevertheless, the king was able to continue the rituals connected with the sacred Tooth Relic.
 Possessing an aesthetic outlook, Sri Vikrama transformed the existing paddy field into a beautiful lake and named it `Kiri Muhuda’ (Milky Ocean), thus bringing resplendence to the city of Kandy (ancient Senkadagala).

-The British Government, having realized the importance of the Tooth Relic to be left in charge of the Sinhalese Buddhists, made all necessary arrangements to form a strong committee to overlook the affairs of the Tooth Relic.
+The British Government, having realized the importance of the Tooth Relic being left in charge of the Sinhalese Buddhists, made all necessary arrangements to form a strong committee to oversee the affairs of the Tooth Relic.
 This committee comprised

 - Diva Nilame (Diyawadana Nilame)